-As is the case with any injury, the amount of damage or harm suffered depends on a myriad of factors.
-It’s important to treat every situation differently.
+As is the case with any injury, the amount of damage or harm suffered depends on myriad factors.
+It’s essential to treat every situation differently.
 While one victim may only feel a slight twinge in their ankle, easily remedied with a bag of ice, an unluckier person might suffer a horrific injury to their back, hip, arm, or another part of their body.

-It’s easy to ignore how much compensation for a fall you might receive after suffering from an accident at work.
+It’s easy to ignore how much compensation for a fall you might receive after getting injured at work.
 It’s entirely understandable.
-You might be worried about being treated unfairly or even ostracised at work, simply for filing a claim for slipping on wet floor against the company.
+You might be worried about being treated unfairly or even ostracised at work, simply for filing a personal injury claim for slipping on a wet floor against the company.

 Select a section:

 - A Guide to Slips, Trips and Fall Claims At Work

 - What Can I Claim After A Slip, Trip Or Fall At Work?

 - No Win No Fee Slip, Trip and Fall Claims At Work

 - How Can I Claim Compensation If I Have Had A Slip And Fall Accident At Work?